 - Requesting written communication from insurers

-- Speaking with a lawyer before discussing details or signing anything
+- Speaking with a lawyer before signing documents.

 How Jacoby & Meyers Builds Your Broken Bone Case

-We don’t treat broken bone cases as minor claims.
-Every case is prepared as if it will be decided by a jury, an approach that often motivates insurance companies to offer fair settlements.
+We do not treat broken bone cases as minor claims.
+Every case is prepared as if it may be decided by a jury, an approach that can influence how insurance companies evaluate settlement offers.

 Our process includes:

 - Initial case evaluation.
-We take the time to understand how the injury happened, how it has affected your life, and who may be legally responsible.
+We review how the injury occurred, how it has affected your life, and who may be legally responsible.

 - Comprehensive evidence collection.
 We gather accident reports, medical records, imaging, and witness statements.
-When needed, we work with investigators to secure surveillance footage or document hazardous conditions.
+When needed, we work with investigators to document hazardous conditions

 - Litigation when necessary.
-If a fair settlement cannot be reached, we are prepared to file a lawsuit and advocate for you in court.
+If a fair resolution cannot be reached, we are prepared to file a lawsuit and advocate for you in court.

 Client Testimonials